Warren1001/ighe/README.md

 In the event you have an item whose item level is too low for sockets or a specific rarity:
 - Item + Hel Rune = Item with `item level = 99`

 To change the rarity of an item, use the associated perfect gem color.
-Since there isn't a gold gem (Unique) and Normal and Superior Items are both white:
+Since there isn't a gold gem (Unique) and Normal and Superior items are both white:
 - Item + Perfect Skull = Item with Normal Quality
 - Item + Perfect Diamond = Item with Superior Quality
 - Item + Perfect Sapphire = Item with Magic Quality